Betterment/webvalve/README.md

 ## Configuring fakes in tests

-In order to get WebValve fake servies working properly in tests, you have to configure WebValve at the beginning of each test.
+In order to get WebValve fake services working properly in tests, you have to configure WebValve at the beginning of each test.
 For RSpec, there is a configuration provided.